ANGELS WITH DIRTY WINGS

 Incidentally, this case was brought with a companion case from the Kramers, who sued Angel’s Path, too.
 That decision is an interesting study in nuisance and trespass.
 We’ll consider that decision tomorrow.

 Peters v.
-Angel’s Path, L.L.C., Slip Copy, 2007 WL 4563472 (Ohio App.
-6 Dist., 2007).
-Clarence and Nanette Peters said that Angel’s Path, LLC, a developer, damaged their two residential properties.
+Angel’s Path, L.L.C., 2007-Ohio-7103, 2007 Ohio App.
+LEXIS 6211, 2007 WL 4563472 (Ct.
+App.
+Ohio, 2007).
+Clarence and Nanette Peters complained that Angel’s Path, LLC, a developer, damaged their two residential properties.
 As a result of residential property development by Angel’s Path, dirt mounds at the edge of the development property caused water run-off and flooding on their adjacent land.
 They sought restraining orders to prevent Angel’s Path from trespassing on their properties or continuing to alter the natural flow of water, as well as damages.

 Angel Path filed a motion for summary judgment, arguing that the earth mounds did not cause run-off to appellants’ property or any sinkhole conditions, and therefore, were not a nuisance; and that their surveyor said that the mounds did not encroach upon appellants’ property, so no trespass had occurred.
 The trial court also granted summary judgment against the Peters on both their nuisance and trespass claims.
 The Peters appealed.

 Held: Summary judgment was reversed.
 A “nuisance” is the wrongful invasion of a legal right or interest.
 A private nuisance is a nontrespassory invasion of another’s interest in the private use and enjoyment of land.
 In order for a private nuisance to be actionable, the invasion must be either intentional and unreasonable, or unintentional but caused by negligent, reckless, or abnormally dangerous conduct.